jimdoescode/jimdoescode.github.io/_posts/2015-04-23-type-conversion-vs-type-assertion-in-go.md

 var x64 int64 = x.(int64)
 {% endhighlight %}

 So what's the difference?
 Well **conversion** should be used when you are dealing with a **type**, whether that be a constant or struct or whatever. **Assertion** is used when when you're dealing with an **interface**.
-Say for example a method returns an interface instead of a type, you can use assertion to convert the return value to any type that implements that interface.
+Say for example a method returns an interface instead of a struct, there's still a value associated with the return but it has a generic type.
+You can use assertion to convert the return value to any type that implements that interface.

 Pretty nifty!